 A strong sense of community became increasingly important to us.
 While countries like Malaysia and the UAE have many advantages, nowhere did we feel as genuinely welcomed as we did in Lombok.
 The warmth of the people, the humility, and the way faith naturally shapes daily life created a sense of belonging we had not experienced elsewhere.

 That often leads to the question we are asked most: why Indonesia, and how should someone else choose a country if they are thinking about emigrating?
 For us, the answer was never about finding a perfect country, because such a place does not exist here on earth.
-It was about comparing what truly affects everyday life, such as faith, environment, culture, and cost of living, and taking the time to experience those places firsthand rather than relying only on information online.
+It was about comparing what truly affects everyday life, such as faith, environment, culture, cost of living, and taking the time to experience those places firsthand rather than relying only on information online.
 That way it felt less like a decision and more like a natural step.

 After sharing our story on social media, we were surprised by the response from our community.
 We received many messages from people who also dream of moving abroad, but do not know where to start.
 Questions kept coming in about creating an online income, arranging visas, buying land or a house in Indonesia, and understanding monthly living costs.